saleor/saleor/README.md

 ## What makes Saleor special?

-Saleor is a rapidly growing open-source e-commerce platform that serves high-volume companies.
+Saleor is a rapidly-growing open-source e-commerce platform that serves high-volume companies.
 Designed from the ground up to be extensible, headless, and composable.

 Learn more about [architecture](https://docs.saleor.io/docs/3.x/overview/architecture).